 Walnut Square Park

 Walnut Square Park is located at 210 East Walnut Street, near the intersection of Second and Third.
-Tex Mex Connection owner Jane Keyes and Apple Hill Garden Design owner Frank Gentile partnered and adopted Walnut Square Park at the beginning of the program in 2008.
-Both Jane and Frank’s staff have continued to make Walnut Square a beautiful park for everyone to enjoy.
-Since they have adopted the Park, they have installed bird houses and have planted beautiful flower gardens like the one shown in the picture below.
-There are also benches for people to sit and relax.
+Straub Tree Services began rehabilitating the park’s gardens in the summer of 2024.
+There are also benches in the park for people to sit and relax.
 Please stop by Walnut Square on your walk or run to take a rest and enjoy.